Coronavirus Preparedness and Response (CPAR)

 The Great Lakes Inter-Tribal Epidemiology Center (GLITEC) received funding from Centers for Disease Control and Prevention (CDC) for the Supporting Tribal Public Health Capacity in Coronavirus Preparedness and Response (CPAR) project.

 This project is working to address the public health problem of COVID-19 specifically, as well as other emergency-related topics.
-It is doing this by conducting public health activities related to communications that will support Tribal health departments and other components of the Tribal public health system in their response to emergencies such as COVID-19.
+It is doing this by conducting public health activities related to communications that help support Tribal health departments and other components of the Tribal public health system in their response to emergencies such as COVID-19.

 Purpose of the project